What is a Records Suspension?

 A person is ineligible if they:

-*While the Parole Board of Canada’s (PBC) application forms require information about your conviction date(s), your application will be assessed based on your most recent offence date.
-If you know the date of your most recent offence, please include it with your application package.
+*While the Parole Board of Canada’s (PBC) application forms require information about your conviction date(s), your application will be assessed based on your first offence date.
+If you know the date of your first offence, please include it with your application package.
 If you do not know this date, the PBC will try to find it.
 If needed, PBC will adjust how your application is processed in order to match the appropriate legislation.